jackyzha0/quartz/content/Misc/lsat.md

 - LSAC then moved to a fully remote four-section system, tacking on an experimental section to the LSAT Flex with the same ordering and disclosure notes.
 LSAC has since begun administering this four-section test in person as well.

 There's also a required Writing section which law schools don't look at as closely.
 It's just an essay, and many schools will require separate essays which they'll actually examine rather than the Writing section.
 It's also only required once, and if you have a valid LSAT Writing score but retake the main exam, you won't be required to write another essay.

+More information on the LSAT can be found on the [Law School Admission Council website](https://lsac.org).